kedacore/keda/SUPPORT.md

 # Support for deploying and using KEDA

+Thank you for using KEDA!

-Welcome to KEDA!
-We use GitHub for tracking bugs and feature requests but here are some pointers to get help.
+KEDA is an open-source project under CNCF Foundation and provides best-effort support and use GitHub for tracking bugs and feature requests.

+Want to contribute a feature or fix?
+We are more than happy to review requests and contributions, but recommend going through our [contribution guide](./CONTRIBUTING.md).

 ## Documentation